 Let’s see how unobtuse i can make my Mission Statement for Novelty Christmas Music.

-I am not now nor never have been a musician or musically inclined (well, i did bust my work-buddy’s acoustic guitar overtightening the strings once).
+I am not now nor never have been a musician nor musically inclined (well, i did bust my work-buddy’s acoustic guitar overtightening the strings once).
 I have no schooling, training or talent.
 Big fan, however, of the odd, out of place, and humorous.
 I have begun taking grad classes in humor theory.

 I vow to find you Christmas Music you’ve never heard before.
 I prefer it to be witty (more so than funny), professional (or at least passionate), off kilter & odd (more so than satiric & anti-Christmas).
 Yet all may apply.

 Because (here comes the raison d’être) i do believe Christmas is not simply slipping into the same old rut, mechanically waltzing through the niceties by rote, and fulfilling the ritualized traditions dot-to-dot.
 Even though Thanksgiving and New Years bookend The Big C with their own Big Messages, the Reason for the Season is to thank Whomever we’re alive and reassess our asses.
 Let’s look our epistemology over and shake it up.
 That’s what this music should do.

 Conversely, the American Song-Poem Project was a truly capitalistic venture wherein housewives with squashed dreams and self-important lonely teens sent hand scrawled lyrics & cheques to a P.O.
 Box in the back of certain magazines and were later mailed back a vinyl single/cassette with their “song” put to music and professionally rendered.
 In more recent times archives were opened, recordings rediscovered, and the camp factor overwhelmed some musicians and executives so as to compile and sell again.
-Please, return to those thrilling days of bomb shelters and frightened children ducking-and-covering, and fear the Claus as a guided deliverer of doom… Heather Noel sings “Santa Came on a Nuclear Missile.”
+Please, return to those thrilling days of bomb shelters and frightened children ducking-and-covering, who fear the Claus as a guided deliverer of doom… Heather Noel sings “Santa Came on a Nuclear Missile.”